 — World Athletics (@WorldAthletics) March 12, 2020

-– The London Marathon was postponed due to the coronavirus outbreak.
+– The London Marathon was postponed.
 The 40th edition of the race, due to take place on April 26, will be held on October 4.
 British Athletics will stage an Olympic trial at a closed location in April.

-– The Manchester Marathon, due to take place on April 5 with 26,000 runners, has been postponed with a new date to be set in due course.
+– The Manchester Marathon, due to take place on April 5 with 26,000 runners, was postponed with a new date to be set in due course.

 – The Paris Marathon, which was due to take place on April 5, was postponed until October 18 and the Rome Marathon, scheduled for March 29, as well as the Boston Marathon, slated for April 20, were cancelled.